Mateus-Kent/pass-manager-api/README.md

 ### Authorization
 Each user can only access their own passwords.
 To ensure this, the API uses user IDs to authenticate requests.
 When a user logs in, the API returns their user ID in the JWT.
 When a request is made to the API, the user ID in the JWT is compared to the user ID associated with the requested password.
 If the user IDs match, the request is authorized

+### Look at the application
+you can see the application in deploy at: [pass-manager-api.com](https://pass-manager-api-k07q.onrender.com)

 ### Contributing
 If you would like to contribute to this project, feel free to fork the repository and submit a pull request.